Antebios/Artifactory-Promoter/README.md

 YOU ARE DONE!

 # Who I want to thank
 I want to thank [JFrog](https://jfrog.com) for making a great product that enjoy using.
 This is my very first VSTS/Azure DevOps extension so I expect to have gotten many things wrong.
 I want to thank JFrog again because I took their extension source code apart to see how it was put together and in general how to create an extension.
-And I couldn't have done this without Google searches and Stackoverflow and GitHub.
-I had a ton of questions and roadblocks and I want to give back to the community that has given me so much.
+And I couldn't have done this without Google searches, Stackoverflow, and GitHub.
+I had a ton of questions and roadblocks so I want to give back to the community that has given me so much.
 I FREAKING ENJOY DEVOPS!

 ## What is Artifactory